BP head Dudley warns of uncertainty from Scottish vote

-LONDON Feb 4 The boss of BP, Britain's second-biggest oil company, warned on Tuesday an independent Scotland could cause his company "uncertainties" and said he did not want to see Scotland drifting away.
+LONDON The boss of BP (BP.L), Britain's second-biggest oil company, warned on Tuesday an independent Scotland could cause his company "uncertainties" and said he did not want to see Scotland drifting away.

 "We have a lot of people in Scotland.
 We have a lot of investments in Scotland.
 My personal view is that Great Britain is great and it ought to stay together," chief executive Bob Dudley told the BBC.